NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 Most likely, you have accidentally or unknowingly enabled the `Require OAuth2 Code Grant` option in your bot's settings in the [developer portal](https://discord.com/developers/applications).\
 This is the reason why you get this error.

-This parameter is required only for applications with scopes such as identify, email, and others to work with the user account in discord.
-But BDFD doesn't have such support, so you should not enable this parameter or choose any other scopes other than `bot`.
+This option is required only for applications with scopes such as identify, email, and others to work with the user account in Discord.
+But BDFD doesn't have such support, so you should not enable this option or choose any other scopes other than `bot` and `application.commands`.

 ---
 ## App Issues